-Using his platform to give a voice to the trans male community, Jake is now considered to be the most visible trans male in the UK.
-He has appeared on Lorraine, Sky News, Good Morning Britain, Channel 5 News and London Tonight and has written for The Evening Standard, Cosmopolitan, GNI Magazine, BOYZ and Gay Star News.
-In 2014 Jake appeared as the first Brit on the cover of FTM Magazine and covers for GNI, QX, Vanity Hype and LGBT Weekly followed.
+Using his platform to give a voice to the trans male community, Jake is now widely considered to be the most visible trans male in the UK.
+He has appeared on Lorraine, Sky News, Good Morning Britain, Channel 5 News, ITV News and London Tonight and has written for The Evening Standard, Cosmopolitan, GNI Magazine, BOYZ and Gay Star News.
+In 2014 Jake appeared as the first British man on the cover of FTM Magazine and covers for Attitude Magazine, Diva, GNI, QX, Vanity Hype and LGBT Weekly followed.

 Jake is currently working closely with MisFits Entertainment ('Alleycats'/'McQueen') on feature film ’Lavender' as well as two television drama pilots.
-He has upcoming roles in ‘Colette’ directed by Wash Westmoreland (‘Still Alice’), ITV’s ‘Butterfly’ and boxing drama ‘Featherweight’.
+Recent roles include ‘Colette’ directed by Wash Westmoreland (‘Still Alice’), and ITV’s ‘Butterfly’.

-Jake was listed in OUT Magazine’s OUT100 List, The Independent’s Rainbow List and The Guardian’s Pride Power List.
+Jake was listed in OUT Magazine’s OUT100 List, The Independent’s Rainbow List, The Independent’s Pride Power List and The Guardian’s LGBT Power List.
 He is a patron of the Mermaids Charity, The Albert Kennedy Trust and the Ditch The Label anti-bullying project, and an ambassador and judge for the British LGBT Awards and The National Diversity Awards.

 Captain Hannah Graf (née Winterbourne) is an Officer of the British Army serving with the Royal Electrical and Mechanical Engineers.
 She is a decorated Officer, having deployed to Afghanistan, Kenya and Canada.

-In 2013 Hannah came out as a transgender woman and became the highest ranking transgender soldier within the British Army.
-As part of the Army LGBT Forum, she became the Army's Transgender Representative where she has responsibility to advise Senior Army commanders on transgender policy, educate the wider Defence and most importantly, mentoring and supporting the Army's many transgender soldiers.
+In 2013 Hannah came out as a transgender woman and became one of the highest ranking transgender soldiers within the British Army.
+As part of the Army LGBT Forum, she became the Army's Transgender Representative where she had responsibility to advise Senior Army commanders on transgender policy, educate the wider Defence and most importantly, mentor and support the Army's many transgender soldiers.

-Citing the effect that openly trans people had on her own transition, Hannah was very keen to become a visible role model for others, in particular a positive role model showing that transgender women don't have to be pigeon holed into stereotypically feminine jobs.
+Citing the positive effect that openly trans people had on her own transition, Hannah was very keen to become a visible role model for others, in particular showing that transgender women don't have to be pigeon holed into stereotypically feminine jobs.

 Hannah made the decision to share her personal story of transition with the UK press, and her story quickly went viral with pick up across the world's media outlets.
 She has since conducted frequent TV interviews as a transgender advocate including appearances on Lorraine, The One Show, Good Morning Britain and The Victoria Derbyshire Show.

-However, Hannah has always been keen to use her platform to better the lives of other LGBT people and as such supports as many charities and events as possible.
+Hannah has always been keen to use her platform to better the lives of other LGBTQ people and supports as many charities and events as possible.
 In 2015 she became the first Patron of the charity Mermaids and as an active and competitive person, Hannah is an Ambassador for LGBT Sport Cymru (Wales).
-She has also been a judge for the British LGBT Awards and supports other campaigns such as Pride in London, Trans Military and Being Me.
+She has also been a judge for the British LGBT Awards and supports other organisations such as Pride in London, Trans Military and the Being Me charity.

-In her remaining time, she enjoys time with her friends and family, musicals and watching Wales play rugby.
+In her spare time, she enjoys time with her friends and family, musicals and watching Wales play rugby.

 Jake and Hannah met in December 2015, and knew from their first date that they had a future together.
 Balancing Hannah’s military postings with Jake’s London based film career, the pair have learnt to deeply value their time together, their relationship growing stronger as a result.